exilon/QuickLib/README.md

 **TAnonymousThread:** Creates anonymous thread defining unchained Execute and OnTerminate methods.
 Use Execute_Sync and OnTerminate_Sync methods if code needs to update UI.
   - **Execute:** Specify code to execute on start.
-  - **Execute_Sync:** Like Execute but runs code with syncronized thread method (avoids problems if your code updates UI).
+  - **Execute_Sync:** Like Execute but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **OnTerminate:** Specify code to execute when task finishes.
-  - **OnTerminate_Sync:** Like OnTerminate but runs code with syncronized thread method (avoids problems if your code updates UI).
+  - **OnTerminate_Sync:** Like OnTerminate but runs code with synchronized thread method (avoids problems if your code updates UI).
   - **Start:** Starts thread execution.
 ```delphi
 //simple anonymousthread